signalfx/integrations/vmware-vsphere/README.md

 ### INSTALLATION

-1. Download the SignalFx-Vsphere monitoring application <a target="_blank" href="https://github.com/signalfx/signalfx-vsphere/releases/tag/v1.0.0/"> ovf template</a>.
+1. Download the SignalFx-vSphere monitoring application <a target="_blank" href="https://github.com/signalfx/signalfx-vsphere/releases/tag/v1.0.0/"> ovf template</a>.

 2. Deploy the ovf template to the vCenter using a connected/configured vSphere client.